Research Acceleration Award Recipient, WIRF Supported Researcher

 Overview

-Associate Professor Fear’s research investigates how metabolic and immune changes contribute to the progression and symptoms of endometriosis.
-Using samples from a WA-based endometriosis biobank, Associate Professor Fear aims to identify biological markers that explain why the disease varies between individuals, paving the way for more personalised diagnostic and treatment strategies.
+Associate Professor Fear’s research investigated how metabolic and immune changes contribute to the progression and symptoms of endometriosis.
+Using samples from a WA-based endometriosis biobank, Associate Professor Fear aimed to identify biological markers that explain why the disease varies between individuals, paving the way for more personalised diagnostic and treatment strategies.

 Dr Mark Fear